On-Street Parking in Downtown Richmond

 Riverfront GRTC Bus Transportation

-Getting to Richmond's riverfront is easy when you take the GRTC public bus system.
-Just take the route #87 bus across the Lee Bridge from the north side of the river to the new stops at 2nd Street and Brown's Island Way near Tredegar or at 2nd and Spring Street.
+Getting to Richmond's riverfront is easy when you ride GRTC.
+Just take the route #87 bus across the Lee Bridge to the new stops at 2nd Street and Brown's Island Way near Tredegar or at 2nd and Spring Street.
 The route #87 bus runs every 60 minutes.
 On its way back across the river, the bus stops at 2nd and Spring Street and again at 2nd Street closer to the Virginia War Memorial.
-Just look for the GRTC signs!
+Just look for the purple GRTC signs, or track your bus via the free Transit App!

-Protected bike lanes are popping up all over downtown Richmond making it easier, safer and a better option to navigate RVA by bike than by car.
+Protected bike lanes are popping up all over downtown Richmond making biking an easier, safer and a better option to navigate RVA than by car.
 On Franklin Street the bike lane spans 15 blocks and is a separated lane of travel for two-way bike traffic traveling east and west through downtown Richmond between Belvidere and 9th Streets.

-There are over 10 bikeways throughout downtown, learn all about where they are with the RVA Bikeways Map.
+There are over 10 bikeways throughout downtown, explore them with the RVA Bikeways Map.

 Ride the train into the heart of downtown at Main Street Station, the newly renovated transportation hub located at 1500 E. Main Street.
 Main Street Station provides Amtrak service on the Northeast Regional Train.
 North to south service goes from Richmond to DC, New York, Hartford, Providence/Springfield and Boston and east to west to Norfolk/Newport News and Virginia Beach.
 Or, of course, you can head to DC and transfer to just about anywhere Amtrak serves.
 And, Amtrak now offers bike service on trains traveling to Williamsburg.